 5-8 member group (3-4 drummers, 2-4 dancers)

-Their performances therefore work best in venues where people can dance, when often the dancers in the group will lead the audience in some participatory ‘follow the leader’ dancing such that the entire audience will dance in unison.
+Kakatsitsi work best in settings where the audience can dance.
+At festivals, they can either play a dance-performance set or alternatively a funkier, groovier set guaranteed to get people dancing, particularly if programmed later in the evening.
+Often the dancers in the group will lead the audience in some participatory ‘follow the leader’ dancing such that the entire audience will dance in unison.

 A fireside drumming and dance session @ The Superspirit Camp in 2015